-These vegetables are low in calories and dietary fats and can also provide a huge amount of fibre, vitamins and minerals, including vitamins A, C, E and K, B vitamins, calcium, iron, magnesium and potassium.
+These vegetables are low in calories and dietary fats and can also provide a huge amount of fiber, vitamins, and minerals, including vitamins A, C, E, and K, B vitamins, calcium, iron, magnesium, and potassium.

 Lutein and zeaxanthin can protect your eye’s vital components from degeneration.
 Dark green leafy vegetables’ carotenoids-antioxidants can also aid in protecting your cells and play roles in blocking the early formulation of cancer.

-Moreover, spinach – as one of the very good examples of dark green leafy vegetables – has a high antioxidant component, and when taken regularly, it can decrease your risk of becoming obese and developing type 2 diabetes, atherosclerosis and several types of cancer .
+Moreover, spinach – as one of the very good examples of dark green leafy vegetables – has a high antioxidant component, and when taken regularly, it can decrease your risk of becoming obese and developing type 2 diabetes, atherosclerosis, and several types of cancer .

-Artichokes are also a good source of dietary fibre, minerals and antioxidants.
+Artichokes are also a good source of dietary fiber, minerals, and antioxidants.
 In fact, according to the FRAP analysis, artichokes have up to 4.7 mmol of antioxidants per 3.5 ounces or 100 grams .

 Additionally, artichokes are particularly rich in chlorogenic acid, a type of antioxidant.
-Some studies revealed that chlorogenic acid’s antioxidant and anti-inflammatory benefits could decrease the risk of certain cancers, cardiovascular disease and type 2 diabetes.
+Some studies revealed that chlorogenic acid’s antioxidant and anti-inflammatory benefits could decrease the risk of certain cancers, cardiovascular disease, and type 2 diabetes.

-Artichoke is a good source of potassium, vitamin C and inulin – a type of prebiotic fibre.
+Artichoke is a good source of Vitamin C, potassium, and inulin – a type of prebiotic fiber.
 It was shown to have strong anti-inflammatory and antimicrobial properties with its antioxidant components, such as vitamin C, hydroxycinnamic acids, polyphenols, and flavonoids.

 Artichokes’ antioxidant content varies based on how they are prepared and cooked.
 When you boil artichokes, their antioxidants increase by eight times, and with steaming, you can raise their antioxidants by 15 times.